Benefits of Stable Blood Sugar: How To Reap and Keep Them

 Over time, you can use that data to create a lifestyle that fits your unique biology and keeps you performing your best.

-If you’re non-diabetic, a healthy blood sugar level is between 70-100 mg/dL when you’re fasted, and below 140 mg/dL after a meal.
+If you don’t have diabetes, a healthy blood sugar level is between 70 and 100 mg/dL when fasting and below 140 mg/dL after a meal.

 Your blood sugar changes naturally while you sleep.
 It increases between 3 am and 8 am as part of the process that helps your body wake up.
 However, if you’re having trouble regulating your blood sugar, your levels may rise too much or too quickly, waking you up in the middle of the night.